-However, since the Agreement took effect in mid-February, my analysis has focused on the period since the agreement went into effect (for statistics, from March 1, 2020).
-This is consistent with the position that USTR and USDA took in an interim report released on October 23 looking at China’s compliance with its purchase commitments in agriculture.
+Since the Agreement took effect in mid-February, my analysis in prior posts has focused on the period since the agreement went into effect (for statistics, from March 1, 2020).
+This is consistent with the position that USTR and USDA took in the Trump Administration in an interim report released on October 23 looking at China’s compliance with its purchase commitments in agriculture.
 “It is worth noting that the Phase One Agreement did not go into effect until February 14, 2020, and March is the first full month of its effect.
 That means that we have seen seven months of agreement sales.”
 U.S. Trade Representative’s Office and U.S. Department of Agriculture, Interim Report on the Economic and Trade Agreement between the United States of America and the People’s Republic of China, AGRICULTURAL TRADE, October 23, 2020, Page 1.
+Since today’s post covers U.S. exports through February (12 months, if the starting month is March 2020), I include that analysis below.
+In future posts, I will limit my analysis to calendar 2021 vs. calendar 2017.

 Total 2017 U.S. domestic exports of goods to China were $120.1 billion.
 The Phase 1 Agreement calls for increases on a subset of goods of $63.9 billion in the first year.
 Thus, the target for the first year of the U.S.-China Phase 1 Agreement is U.S. exports to China of $184 billion if non-subject goods are exported at 2017 levels.

-The 18 product categories included in Annex 6.1 of the Phase 1 Agreement show the following for March-December 2017, March-December 2020 and rate of growth for the first year of the Agreement (figures in $ million):
+The 18 product categories included in Annex 6.1 of the Phase 1 Agreement show the following for 2017, March 2020 – February 2021 and rate of growth as well as the dollar shortfall by major category compared to 1st year purchase commitments by China.:

 |7. iron and steel||